amit-shah-cb/transfer-monitor/README.md

     1. setup Edition Drop
     2. Create NFTs for collection
     3. Set Claim only by owner
-    4. Claim N copies to Relay Address of each NFT you want to distribute
+    4. Claim N copies to Minter Address of each NFT you want to distribute
+    5. setApprovalForAll(operator,true) where operator == relay address
 3. Setup Vercel Project
 4. Setup tenderly
     1. Create erc20 transfer alert on address of interest as to address and ERC20 contract address